 Fiscal Year 2004 (FY04) still marks the launch phase for Lexapro TM, escitalopram oxalate.
 This

 document outlines Forest Laboratories, Inc.’s marketing plan for the continued launch of Lexapro in the U.S. market.
-This plan covers all aspects of the launch period including a market analysis, objec1ives.
-SWOT analysis, critical issues, a detai1ed description of FY04 strategies and tactics, including the launch of the generalized anxiety disorder (GAD) indication in Q4 FY04.
+This plan covers all aspects of the launch period, including a market analysis, objectives.
+SWOT analysis, critical issues, a detailed description of FY04 strategies and tactics, including the launch of the generalized anxiety disorder (GAD) indication in Q4 FY04.

 .
 COMMUNICATION OBJECTIVES